Collision Shapes

 2. Click the Remove button in the Collision section:

-Also, in certain cases, collision shapes in your character’s rig might need some manual adjustments.
+In certain cases, collision shapes in your character’s rig might need some manual adjustments, to better fit your character’s mesh.

 Both contain parameters for adjusting the dimensions of the corresponding shapes.